phoanghuong86/DE_nanodegree/Project 3 Data Warehouse on AWS Redshift/README.md

 5. Run ETL process and load data
 6. Validate the data
-7. Finish byestroy the clusters on AWS by
+7. Finish by destroy the clusters on AWS by